+My work explores the production, transmission, dissemination and reception of cultural works as experienced through the lens of digital forms of fabrication.
+Through several different trajectories i am exploring how this profound shift in making and manufacturing offers new opportunities to produce works, distribute them and engage with new audiences and communities.
 I look for points of intersection or fracturing where several different ways of thinking can be collapsed to produce new forms.
 Publishing, for example, has served many societies as a efficient way to record, archive and share knowledge of all types and forms.
 The printed page has had a vital role in the history of ideas one that is perhaps giving way now to the pixel and lcd screen.
 As publishing migrates to screens and web pages over (word for inky pages) so the physical becomes a rare commodity.
 In this arena 3D printing pages, fusing upon them textures and surfaces – and forming them into books is a logical, if slightly absurd, progression of the form.
 The 3D printed book is an opportunity to bring tactile experiences into the realm of scholarly thought, one that encourages people to “touch the art” – to have a visceral, intimate experience with it.

 Burtonwood has presented his work and demonstrated 3D printing at numerous events and venues including The United States Department of Labor Administration, The Art Institute of Chicago, Chicago Ideas Week, kCura, Pecha Kucha Chicago, 6018 North and Columbia College Chicago.
-He is a contributor to Make Magazine and his reviews are included in the current Make Magazine Ultimate Guide to 3D Printing 2014.
-Burtonwood teaches at both the School of the Art Institute of Chicago and Columbia College Chicago.
+He is a contributor to Make Magazine and his reviews are included in the Make Magazine guides to 3D Printing 2014 and 2015.
+Burtonwood is an Assistant Professor at the School of the Art Institute of Chicago.
 He is currently working on a new 3D printed book project with Chicago cultural historian Tim Samuelson.
 It will be an architectural reference book of Louis Sullivan’s early decorative ornaments. http://tomburtonwood.com